 Mortality Rates Active Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study.
 Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.
 50% of active Member deaths are assumed to be in the Line of Duty.
-Retiree Mortality follows the L&A Assumption Study for Firefighters 2020.
+Retiree Mortality follows the L&A Assumption Study for Police 2020.
 These rates are experience weighted with the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study improved to 2017 using MP-2019 Improvement Rates.
 These rates are then improved fully generationally using MP-2019 Improvement Rates.
-Disabled Mortality follows the L&A Assumption Study for Firefighters 2020.
-These rates are experience weighted with the Sex Distinct Raw Rates as developed in the PubS-2010 Study for disabled participants improved to 2017 using MP-2019 Improvement Rates.
-These rates are then improved fully generationally using MP-2019 Improvement Rates.
+Disabled Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010 Study for disabled participants.
+Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.
 Spouse Mortality follows the Sex Distinct Raw Rates as developed in the PubS-2010(A) Study for contingent survivors.
 For all rates not provided there (ages 45 and younger) the PubG-2010 Study for general employees was used.
 Mortality improvement uses MP-2019 Improvement Rates applied on a fully generational basis.
 Marital Assumptions Active Members: 80% of active Members are assumed to be married.
 Female spouses are assumed to be 3 years younger than male spouses.
 Retiree and Disabled Members: Actual spousal data was utilized for retiree and disabled Members.